RTEMS/rtems-docs/c_user/message_manager.rst

   wait before returning with an error status.

-If the task waits for a message, then it is placed in the message queue’s task wait queue in either FIFO or task priority order.
+If the task waits for a message, then it is placed in the message queue's task wait queue in either FIFO or task priority order.
 All tasks waiting on a message queue are returned an error code when the message queue is deleted.